aryanrajtrangham/Courses_from_priyanshu/Docker.md

     Using ADD to fetch package from remote URLs is strongly discouraged, instead use **curl** or **wget**.
   - EXPOSE : informs Docker that the container listens on the specified network ports at runtime without actually publishing the port.

-    It *functions as a type of documentation* between the person who build the image and the person who runs the continer, about which ports are intended to be published.
+    It *functions as a type of documentation* between the person who build the image and the person who runs the container, about which ports are intended to be published.
   - HEALTHCHECK : allows us to tell the platform on how to test that our application is healthy.
   </br>That's basic check and does not tell the detail about the application.
     - --interval = DURATION(default:30s)